Dashboard Card SDK Usage

 3.4.1 IPanelPermissionStrategy Overview

-Whether dashboard capabilities are shown, clickable, or editable is recommended to be controlled through IPanelPermissionStrategy.
+Whether dashboard capabilities are shown, clickable, or editable is controlled through IPanelPermissionStrategy.

-This interface controls which features are visible or available on the Home Configuration pages, and the host can inject its own strategy during initialization.
+This interface controls which features are visible or available on the Home Configuration pages, and the host injects its own strategy during initialization.

 LMHomeManager.getInstance().setPanelPermissionStrategy(object : IPanelPermissionStrategy {